ilertha/Pump.Fun-Solana-bundler/README.md

 ## Contribution and Support

 As an open-source initiative, the Pump.Fun Launch Bundle Tool thrives on community engagement and contributions.
 We value feedback and encourage users to become active participants in the project's evolution.
-For queries or support, please reach out via X at @ethualtera.
+For queries or support, please reach out via X at @ilertha.

 Experience a new level of efficiency and profitability with the Pump.Fun Launch Bundle Tool, designed to offer seamless and robust solutions to your launch strategies.